 Compliance with Safety Standards and Regulations

 Such compliance reduces liability, a critical factor for insurance and legal coverage.
+It also gives homeowners greater confidence that the installation has been done to an accepted standard rather than to guesswork.

 Additionally, professional installers often provide certification proof, offering customers recourse if standards are not met.
+That documentation can be useful later for warranty claims, insurance enquiries, and maintenance records.

 Warranty, Longevity, and Cost-Benefit Analysis of Hiring Professionals